zlig/masters-thesis/README.md

 ## Identify Topic

 * Investigate a topic that you wish to review, then formulate and review.
-* Understand the philosophy and formulate teh design, then address the ethical issues.
+* Understand the philosophy and formulate the design, then address the ethical issues.
 * Proced with data collection

 Possible subjects or topics to be identified: